m2403110-png/T-Level-DPDD-/README.md

 ### Proposed Solution
 - [ ] Description of the Proposed Solution
 ### Justification
 - [ ] ​Meet the Client and User Needs
-​- [ ] Risks, Mitigation & Wider Issues
+- [ ] Risks, Mitigations and Wider issues
-​- [ ] Regulatory guidelines and legal requirements	9
+- [ ] Regulatory Guidelines and legal requirements
-​- [ ] Appendix
+- [ ] Appendix